arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 Null hypothesis significance testing (NHST) is a system for infering information about a larger population by measuring a sample.
 It is also called **frequentist** statistics.

-Although it's not the only way to do statsitical inference, t's very widely used across many different research fields.
+Although it's not the only way to do statsitical inference, it's very widely used across many different research fields.
 When you think of statistical tests, chances are you're thinking of the NHST framework.

 Unfortunately, NHST is also notoriously difficult to understand!